geeksbsmrt/geeksbsmrt.com/content/posts/git-it.md

 The question I've asked my entire career.

-My name's Adam, and for the better part of two decades, I've been working in support and on-premises engineering.
-Making things work, keeping them secure, and automating them as much as possible.
-Why?
-Buttons and humans.
-I hate buttons, especially those my wife and kids love to push.
-Then there are the humans.
-And no, I don't hate humans.
-However, they are error prone, and any IT professional will tell you, users are the most error prone humans on the planet.
-Automation minimizes both.

 ## Let's Git InIT

 To *Git* where I'm *head*-ed, we need to go back in *history*.
 My first *commit*-ments were in user support, and as so many do, laid the framework for my career.
 From there, I *branched* into client engineering, automating operating system and application deployments.
 I *fetch*-ed a Bachelor of Science degree in mobile development, though I *stashed* most of those skills for a long time.
 The next *fork* brought me to infrastructure engineering, *cherry-pick*-ing Microsoft technologies.
 Now, I develop and *push* platforms to our support teams.
 I'm looking for a way to *merge* all of my skills and *rebase* my career.